utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

    * Statically visualise the RNN Type ('RNN', 'LSTM', 'GRU') activations.
    * Perform connectivity visualisation to understand which is the input(ENGLISH) character that the sequence to sequence model is looking at while decoding the i<sup>th</sup> character in the output(a HINDI character).

+# Sequence to Sequence Model Construction #
+## train() ##
 Set ```use_wandb=False``` while calling train function if you do not desire to log results into wandb.
-Currently, the hyperparameters have been set to the best configurations we obtained during pur experiments.
+Currently, the hyperparameters have been set to the best configurations we obtained during our experiments.

 Once the model taining is complete we find the validation accuracy and report the test accuracy and create a folder ***prediction_attention*** with a sub-folder having the name of the hyperparameter configuration(= **run_name**) where we create two files  `success.txt` and `failure.txt`.
 These files contain `<input word><space><target word><space><predicted word>` of the successful and failed predictions made by the sequence to sequence to sequence.